John Dominic Crossan: Life

 After a year at St. Mary of the Lake Seminary in Mundelein, Illinois, and a year at Catholic Theological Union in Chicago, Crossan chose to resign his priesthood.
 In the fall of 1969 he joined the faculty of DePaul University, where he taught undergraduates comparative religion for 26 years until retiring in 1995.
 With Robert W. Funk, Crossan served as cochair of the Jesus Seminar, a group of academics studying the historical Jesus, for its first decade.
 Crossan also served as president of the Chicago Society of Biblical Research in 1978–1979, and as president of the Society of Biblical Literature in 2012.

+Personal life

 Crossan married Margaret Dagenais, a professor at Loyola University Chicago in the summer of 1969.
 She died in 1983 due to a heart attack.
 In 1986, Crossan married Sarah Sexton, a social worker with two grown children.
 Since his retirement from academia, Crossan has continued to write and lecture.